 - 2 references (professional and/or academic).
 Family members or friends are not acceptable as referees

 - Internationally recognized passport picture

-- Pearson Test of English Academic (PTE-A): 63 (minimum score of 59 in each section)
+- Pearson Test of English Academic (PTE-A): 63 (minimum of 59 in all bands)

-Please note English test scores must be communicated to GEM/GGSB by the beginning of July for September programs.
+- Please note: English test scores must be communicated to GEM by the beginning of July for September programs.

 Please note that for your initial application we ask only for copies of documents.
 If you are accepted, we will then request to send digital certified copies that you will be asked to present during the induction week.
 More details about certified copies per nationality are explained on the application form.

 To ensure GEM is the right fit for you, you may be asked to participate in an interview.
 You will be notified if an interview is necessary after the Admission Board meets.